-This Mother's Day, we're celebrating Rachelle Owen, artist, teacher, and mom to Josh Owen, Revelator's CEO and founder, and Travis Owen, our CFO.
+This Mother's Day, we're celebrating Rachelle Owen: artist, teacher, and mom to Josh Owen, Revelator's CEO and founder, and Travis Owen, our CFO.
 Rachelle lives in Berkeley, CA and is a talented quilter.
 Her distinctive quilts hang on the walls of Revelator Coffee in Birmingham, Charleston, Nashville, New Orleans, and Atlanta, a unique and personal gift for each store.
-For Mother's Day, I asked Rachelle about art, design, and family.
+This Mother's Day, I asked Rachelle about art, design, and family.

 Jess Bernhart: Can you tell me a little of your history, and how you got into quilting?